 Fill-out and submit this form for morning recess and/or lunch recess.
 Have your order ready and waiting for you at our pick up area.
 Payment is required at time of pick up.
 Orders will be filled while supplies last.

-Earn three ʻOi Kelakela dollars for borrowing each puke.
-Earn bonus ʻOK dollars for book talking each with Mrs. Helm.
+Earn three ʻOi Kelakela dollars for borrowing this puke.
+Earn bonus ʻOK dollars for book talking it with Mrs. Helm.

 CRBLC Book-to-Film Showing of the Week

 City of Ember – Borrow and read the book, and then watch the video!